microsoft/sbom-tool/docs/sbom-tool-cli-reference.md

 ./sbom-tool-win-x64.exe generate -m c:\outputPath -pn TestProject -pv 1.0.0 -ps MyCompany -nsb http://mycompany.com -di testImage:0.0.1
 ```

 `-m` provides the user-defined path for generating the SBOM.
-The tool will generate a new `_manifest\spdx_2.2` subfolder which will hold the SBOM file created during this run.
+The tool will generate a new `_manifest\spdx_2.2` or `_manifest\spdx_3.0` subfolder which will hold the SBOM file created during this run.
 The files section for these parameters will be empty as this run will only scan for the dependency packages of the image.

 In order to scan a path to populate the files section of the SBOM, the user can run the following command: